Privacy Notice (Driver)

 We and our partners use cookies and other technologies on our apps, websites, and online ads for purposes described in this notice.

-Analytics and advertising tools (e.g., Google Analytics, Google Ads, Facebook Pixel) only receive data after you consent through our cookie banner.
-You can adjust your choices anytime via Cookie Settings.
+You can adjust your choices and withdraw or change your consent anytime via Cookie Settings without affecting the lawfulness of processing before withdrawal.
 Necessary services (e.g., hosting/CMS, consent management etc.) operate to provide the website and honor your preferences.
-Please see our Cookie Notice【https://www.lalamove.eu/en-de/cookie-notice】 for more information regarding the use of cookies and other technologies described in this section.
+Please see our Cookie Notice: https://www.lalamove.eu/en-de/cookie-notice for more information.

 5. How Long We Store Your Personal Data